Cloufield/GWASTutorial/89_programming/README.md

 !!! tip "Learning Strategy"

+    - **Learn basics before leaning on AI**: Use the roadmap below to build command-line and scripting skills first; AI tools are most helpful when you can verify their output.
     - **Practice regularly**: Work with real or example datasets
     - **Start simple**: Master basics before moving to advanced topics
     - **Build incrementally**: Each skill builds on previous ones